Back to Home

 “As-is” basis: Services are provided “as is” and “as available,” to the maximum extent permitted by law.

-No guarantee of peg or issuer performance: We do not guarantee Stablecoin redemption, peg stability, or issuer solvency.
+No guarantee of issuer performance: We do not guarantee crypto asset redemption, value stability, or issuer solvency.

 Limitation of liability: To the maximum extent permitted by law, Paysolo shall not be liable for indirect, incidental, special, consequential, exemplary, or punitive damages, lost profits, or loss of data.
 Direct damages, if any, are limited to the lesser of the fees paid by you to Paysolo in the six (6) months preceding the event giving rise to the claim.